 What You Can Do

 If you check your intimate care products at home today and feel confused, you are not alone; 75% of women say they feel confused about ingredients on the labels of their intimate care products.
 Use the tips provided in this article to help educate yourself and begin to detox your current products and introduce healthier options.
-At The Bloomi we’ve also put together a cheat sheet with some of the most common ingredients you should avoid.
+At The Bloomi we’ve done the homework for you and identified toxic ingredients you should avoid in intimate care products on our Banned List.

 If your products do not list ingredients, we recommend going onto the manufacturer’s website and if still unable to verify, discontinue use.
 Although some of these products may be harder to find, or even a bit pricier, your health is definitely worth it.